-Responsibility of a derivatives dealer to report to the regulator or the securities regulatory authority
+33. A derivatives dealer must report to the regulator or, in Québec, the securities regulatory authority, in a timely manner any

-- A derivatives dealer must report to the regulator or, in Québec, the securities regulatory authority, in a timely manner any circumstance in which a derivatives dealer is not or was not in compliance with the requirements of this Instrument or other securities legislation relating to trading in derivatives if any of the following applies: - (a) the non-compliance creates or created, in the opinion of a reasonable person, a risk of material harm to a derivatives party; - (b) the non-compliance creates or created, in the opinion of a reasonable person, a risk of material harm to capital markets;

-(c) the non-compliance is part of a pattern of material non-compliance.
+- (a) the non-compliance creates or created, in the opinion of a reasonable person, a risk of material harm to a derivatives party; - the non-compliance creates or created, in the opinion of a reasonable person, a risk of material harm to capital markets; - (c) the non-compliance is part of a pattern of material non-compliance.